-We sold the old securities to a group of initial purchasers pursuant to a terms agreement dated January 15, 2014.
-The initial purchasers then resold the old securities to other purchasers in offshore transactions in reliance on Regulation S of the Securities Act and to qualified institutional buyers in reliance on Rule 144A under the Securities Act.
+We sold the 2019 old securities, the 2021 old securities and the 2026 old securities to a group of initial purchasers pursuant to a terms agreement dated January 28, 2016.
+We sold the original 2023 old securities and the original 2047 old securities to a group of initial purchasers pursuant to a terms agreement dated September 13, 2016.
+The initial purchasers then resold the old securities to other purchasers in offshore transactions in reliance on Regulation S of the Securities Act and to qualified institutional buyers in reliance on Rule 144A under the Securities Act